 - Green Goddess Veggie Burgers

 - Both options have a much lighter environmental footprint than beef and obviously sidestep animal welfare issues.

 - These are highly processed foods.

-  - Nutrition alone isn’t reason to swap out beef, though Beyond Burgers do

-  have less saturated fat.
+- Nutrition alone isn’t reason to swap out beef, though Beyond Meat does have less saturated fat.

 - You can cook with these plant-based meats as you would ground beef.